FRC1257/robotics-training-build/docs/README.md

 Try out each of the elements!
 Notice how what you write becomes nicely formatted when your Markdown gets parsed.

-For example, the secion you're reading **right now** was written like this:
+For example, the section you're reading **right now** was written like this:
 ```

 > [!TIP]
 > Number each item in an ordered list with `1.`, and Markdown will automatically figure out the numbering for you.

+> [!NOTE]
+> It's good practice to leave a blank line between a heading and the text below it.
+Personally, as a rule of thumb, I seperate different elements (e.g., heading & text, list & text, video & text) with a blank line.

 ### Basic Mistakes